Critical Security Controls Survey

 Kevin Skapinetz is the Program Director for Product and Security Strategy at IBM.
 As part of the Security Systems division, he's responsible for defining and executing the strategic direction for IBM’s portfolio of products and services to protect customers from today’s rapidly changing cyber threats.
 Kevin also leads Product Management for IBM X-Force - a world renowned security research organization focused on collecting, understanding and documenting global threats and security challenges.
 During his tenure at IBM and Internet Security Systems (acquired by IBM in 2006), Kevin has held multiple leadership positions in product management, engineering and support.
 He played a central role in the Office of the CTO as a technology strategist, where he guided the company's roadmap for securing emerging technologies, including virtualization and cloud computing.
 He also spent several years as the lead software engineer for RealSecure Server Sensor, a multi-platform host intrusion prevention system.
 Kevin holds a computer science degree from Tulane University and a master's degree in information security from the Georgia Institute of Technology.

-As Senior Staff Product Marketing Manager at FireEye, Anil is responsible for aligning FireEye’s product communications with the evolving security needs of global organizations.
-Anil has over 12 years of experience in the computer networking industry.
-Prior to FireEye, Anil was a Senior Product Manager at Cisco, responsible for driving Product strategy and GTM activities for security and access routing solutions.
-Anil holds a MS degree in Computer Science from the University of Houston and an MBA from Santa Clara University.
+Anil Nandigam is senior director of product marketing at NSFOCUS, where he is responsible for aligning product communications with the evolving security needs of global organizations.
+Anil has over 15 years of experience driving products and go-to-market strategy in the computer networking and security industry.
+Prior to joining NSFOCUS, Anil held various senior roles in product management and product marketing at Bay Dynamics, FireEye, and Cisco Systems.
+Anil holds a master's degree in computer science from the University of Houston and MBA from Santa Clara University.